The Most Scenic Villages on Everest Trek Route

 Phakding

 This picturesque village is surrounded by pine forest, the rhododendron trees, and terraced fields.
-You will also come across hanging suspension bridges, rushing river, and many more scenic sights on the trek to this village.
+You will also come across hanging suspension bridges, rushing rivers, and many more scenic sights on the trek to this village.
 Being just at an elevation of

 Machhermo